London black cab maker resolves steering defect

-LONDON (Reuters) - PricewaterhouseCoopers, administrators to Manganese Bronze Holdings Plc MNGS.L, said on Thursday it had found a solution to the steering box defect affecting its new TX4 model.
+LONDON, Nov 15 (Reuters) - PricewaterhouseCoopers, administrators to Manganese Bronze Holdings Plc, said on Thursday it had found a solution to the steering box defect affecting its new TX4 model.

 The maker of London’s black taxi, which has been reporting losses since 2008, recalled about 400 TX4 London taxis last month after it found a defect in a steering box that was introduced in February.